MickeyKay/better-font-awesome-library/README.md

 ## Release candidate and rollback ##

-After the `2.1.0-rc.1` tag is published, Composer users can test this exact candidate with an explicit stability-qualified constraint:
+After the `2.1.0-rc.2` tag is published, Composer users can test this exact candidate with an explicit stability-qualified constraint:

 ```
-composer require mickey-kay/better-font-awesome-library:2.1.0-rc.1
+composer require mickey-kay/better-font-awesome-library:2.1.0-rc.2
 ```

+The rc.2 candidate restores BFAL's normal static Font Awesome enqueue in the parent document and adds anonymous CORS mode only to BFAL's exact main and optional v4 shim stylesheet links.
+This fixes WordPress 7.1 Block Editor screens that also contain traditional `wp_editor()` instances while preserving picker glyphs, TinyMCE styling, frontend CSS, and the validated live Font Awesome Free 5.x metadata architecture.
+It supersedes the rc.1 Block Editor suppression behavior and contains no delayed JavaScript loader or CDN change.

+The runtime version change makes WordPress request `?ver=2.1.0-rc.2`.
+The correction must not be republished as rc.1 because browsers may retain incompatible one-year rc.1 stylesheet responses without the required CORS headers.

 To roll back, restore the last stable BFAL release and redeploy the resulting lockfile: